 Solar Water Heater With Natural Gas Backup: $750

 Tankless or Super High-efficiency Water Heater: $650

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions may come in two forms.
-The first is sales tax exemption, applied when you purchase solar panels.
-The second is property tax exemption, which allows you to exclude the value added by your solar system when calculating property tax for your house.
+- Tax Exemptions: Tax exemptions may come in one of two forms.
+The first is sales tax exemption, applied at the time you purchase your solar panels.
+The second is property tax exemption.
+This allows you to exclude the value added by your solar system when calculating property tax for your home.

-- Net Metering: Net metering factors in after your solar system is up and running.
-If you've signed a net metering agreement with your Pecos utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.
+- Net Metering: Net metering factors in once your solar panels are up and running.
+If you've signed a net metering agreement with your Pecos utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.